TomDDG/ZXPicoMD/README.md

 - Nothing happens when I enter a Microdrive command such as `CAT 1`
   - First thing to do is check the Interface 1 is working ok.
 The service manual has some commands which you can use to check it:
     - After a reboot, type the following `PRINT p` and enter, you should get the response `Variable not found`
     - Then type `RUN` followed by enter and you should see `Program finished`.
-If you do it means that the paging mechanism is working, the ROM is functional, internal ICs & ULA is at least partially ok and connections to the Spectrum are good.
+If you do it means that the paging mechanism is working, the ROM is functional, internal ICs & ULA are at least partially ok and connections to the Spectrum are good.
 If the message `OK` appears it means that the ZX interface 1 is not working or the connection is not good to the Spectrum.
     - If any of the above fail I recommend you clean the edge connectors of the Spectrum using alcohol or a pencil rubber followed by alchol.
 This will mean opening up your Spectrum to get good access to the PCB.
 If it still doesn't work after that, either you Spectrum of Interface 1 has a fault.
   - If you have a real h/w Microdrive you can use it to make sure everything is working.
 Even if you don't have a cartridge you can check the LED lights up and the motor starts up when you type `CAT 1`.
     - As with the other checks, if nothing happens clean the edge connectors thorougly before trying again.